Understanding TSP Annuities

 How TSP Annuities Work

 TSP annuities are straightforward and similar to other annuities.
-But there are several different variations available, and you will have to make a few choices.
+But there are several variations available, and you need to make a few choices.

-First, you will have to choose which type of annuity to opt for: a single life annuity or joint life annuity.
+First, you must choose which type of annuity to opt for: a single life annuity or joint life annuity.

 - Single Life